 Always check with your clinic, but general instructions before undergoing an abortion include:

-- Don’t smoke, eat or drink (not even water) for about six hours before the operation.
+- Don’t smoke, eat or drink (not even water) for about 6 hours before the operation.

-- Expect to be at the clinic for at least two hours.
+- Expect to be at the clinic for at least 2 hours.

 - Bring sanitary pads, your referral letter, your blood group card, your Medicare card and any health care card you have.